-- Let L be a language and N be an NTM. - N decides L if for any $x \in \Sigma^$, $x \in L$ if and only if there is a sequence of valid configurations that ends in "yes." - It is not required that the NTM halts in all computation paths.^a - If $x \notin L$, no nondeterministic choices should lead to a "yes" state. - What is key is the algorithm's overall behavior not whether it gives a correct answer for each particular run. - Determinism is a special case of nondeterminism.
+- It is not required that the NTM halts in all computation paths.^a - If $x \notin L$, no nondeterministic choices should lead to a "yes" state. - The key is the algorithm's overall behavior not whether it gives a correct answer for each particular run. - Determinism is a special case of nondeterminism.

-^aSo "accepts" may be a more proper term.
+^aSo "accepts" is a more proper term, and other books use "decides" only when the NTM always halts.